Top 10 Best Reggae Songs Of All Time

 5. Cry Tough by Anton Ellis

-Cry Tough by Anton Ellis is next up on this reggae music list.
-It is from the album of the same title.
+Cry Tough by Anton Ellis is next up on our reggae music list.
+The song is from the album of the same title.

 The lyrics talk about getting older and slower.
 It points to the obvious fact that the world moves quite fast which might be a tough adjustment for old people.